b1ueshad0w/GpuDLBenchmark/README.md

 Also all cuda-related things (GPU driver, cuDNN library, etc.) is already set up.

-Finally Put the CIFAR10 and MNIST dataset under: `~/data/tensorflow`
+Finally specify the CIFAR10 and MNIST dataset path in `globalconfig.py`.

 > You should create an image or use docker to simplify your setup work across different test machines.